bennyc1214/Competitive-Programming-Concepts/README.md

 # Competitive-Programming-Concepts
-This is meant to be a general collection of template files, commented and written in an easy to read way.
-This is meant to be used as a way of quickly understanding the implementation of many competitive programming concepts.
+This is meant to be a collection of solutions to various hard competitive programming problems found on DMOJ(dmoj.ca), ranging from CCC, CCO to IOI and problems from other contests.
+Solutions are readable and meant to be easy to understand.
+Furthermore, algorithms folder stores neatly written and commented implementations of common algorithms/data structures used in competitive programming, and such files have been used in teaching others the use and implementation of said algorithms and data structures.